susisu/use-controlled-state/README.md

 Usually the latter is preferable, because it is completely local to the child input, and the parent does not need to know how the child behaves.

 `@susisu/use-controlled-state` provides a utility for managing such local states.
-With this utility, the above component can be fixed like this:
+With this utility, the above component can be fixed like this ([CodeSandbox](https://codesandbox.io/s/elated-dan-lw913?file=/src/App.tsx)):

 ``` tsx
 import { createUseControlledState } from "@susisu/use-controlled-state";